analogdevicesinc/precision-converters-firmware/_sources/source/projects/nanodac_console/nanodac_console.rst.txt

       :width: 300

 ======================
-nanoDAC+ Mbed Firmware
+nanoDAC+ Firmware
 ======================

-This section briefs on the usage of MBED firmware.
-This also explains the steps to compile and build the application using mbed and make based build.
+This section briefs on the usage of firmware.
+This also explains the steps to compile and build the application using mbed, make based build and STM32CubeIDE builds.

 The software execution sequence for the nanodac+ Firmware Example is shown below.
 This is a blocking application as it waits for user input over serial interface (UART).
 The input is scanned and processed through 'adi console libraries'.
 The menu functionality is executed from nanodac_conole_app.c file.
 The application layer talks with No-OS layer for device registers and data access.
 The No-OS layer interfaces with Platform Drivers layer for accessing low level peripherals.
 As name suggests, this layer is platform dependent. nanodac+ firmware uses Mbed libraries within Platform Drivers layer.
+And for the STM32 platform it uses underlying STM32 HAL libraries.

    .. image:: /source/projects/nanodac_console/nanodac_software_sequence.jpg
       :width: 700